bucardo/bucardo_org/Bucardo/bucardo.md

 To add a sync:

-     bucardo add sync <name> source=<herdname> type=<synctype> target
+     bucardo add sync <name> dbgroup=<dbgroupname> relgroup=<herdname>

 The name is simply an internal name used by Bucardo.
 Keep it short but descriptive: it is used quite often in day to day use.
 The source is the name of the herd that we are replicating from.
 The type is one of [fullcopy](/Bucardo/fullcopy "wikilink"), [pushdelta](/Bucardo/pushdelta "wikilink"), or [swap](/Bucardo/swap "wikilink").
 The target is either a database (targetdb=<dbname>) or a database group (targetgroup=<groupname>.

 As a shortcut for creating new syncs, you can also give a comma-separated list of tables, like so:

-     bucardo add sync abc source=db1 targetdb=db2 tables=sales,marketing,userdb
+     bucardo add sync abc dbgroup=<dbgroupname> tables=sales,marketing,userdb

 This will create a herd of the same name as the sync if it does not already exist, add the tables to it, and then create the sync.

-Other options that can be added to 'add sync', in the format name=value:
+Some of the other options that can be added to 'add sync', in the format name=value:

 -   onetimecopy: set the [onetimecopy](/Bucardo/onetimecopy "wikilink") value for this sync
 -   status: set the initial status for the sync.
 Defaults to 'active'